Alisha-25/Alisha-25/README.md

 - 👋 Hi, I’m @Alisha-25
 - 👀 I’m interested in learning AI using Python
-- 🌱 I’m currently learning Third year computer engg
+- 🌱 I’m a fresher graduated with degree in computer engg in 2023
-- 💞️ I’m looking to collaborate on Microsoft SAP
+- 💞️ I’m looking forward to implement my skills in the domain of data science, AI or ML.
 - 📫 How to reach me ...
 JUST FOLLOW

 <!---